Why It Is Done

 Many medicines may affect the results of vision

 tests.
-Be sure to tell your health professional about all the over-the-counter
+Be sure to tell your doctor about all the over-the-counter

 and prescription medicines you take.